farscape-project/amrex-sycl/README.md

 ## Building the tutorial

-If you wish to clean leftovers from previous builds, you can simply do:
+If at any point you wish to clean leftovers from previous builds, you can simply run:

-`make clean` or `make realclean`
+`./build.sh clean` or `./build.sh realclean`

-However, to build the tutorial or probe the build system, do _not_ directly invoke GNU Make, instead do:
+And to build the tutorial or probe the build system:

 `./build.sh compiler gpu_arch [amrex_make_opts]`